The Pirate Bay: Legal issues

 In September 2007, a large number of internal emails were leaked from anti-piracy company MediaDefender by an anonymous hacker.
 Some of the leaked emails discussed hiring hackers to perform DDoS attacks on The Pirate Bay's servers and trackers.
 In response to the leak, The Pirate Bay filed charges in Sweden against MediaDefender clients Twentieth Century Fox Sweden AB, EMI Sweden AB, Universal Music Group Sweden AB, Universal Pictures Nordic AB, Paramount Home Entertainment (Sweden) AB, Atari Nordic AB, Activision Nordic, Ubisoft Sweden AB, Sony BMG Music Entertainment (Sweden) AB, and Sony Pictures Home Entertainment Nordic AB, but the charges were not pursued.
 MediaDefender's stocks fell sharply after this incident, and several media companies withdrew from the service after the company announced the leak had caused $825,000 in losses.

-Later, The Pirate Bay co-founder Peter Sunde accused police investigator Jim Keyzer of a conflict of interest when he declined to investigate MediaDefender.
+Later, Sunde accused police investigator Jim Keyzer of a conflict of interest when he declined to investigate MediaDefender.
 Keyzer later accepted a job for MPAA member studio Warner Brothers.
 The leaked emails revealed that other MPAA member studios hired MediaDefender to pollute The Pirate Bay's torrent database.
 In an official letter to the Swedish Minister of Justice, the International Olympic Committee (IOC) requested assistance from the Swedish government to prevent The Pirate Bay from distributing video clips of the Beijing Olympics.
 The IOC claimed there were more than one million downloads of footage from the Olympics – mostly of the opening ceremony.
 The Pirate Bay, however, did not take anything down, and temporarily renamed the website to The Beijing Bay.

 The trial against the men behind the Pirate Bay started in Sweden on 16 February 2009.
 They were accused of breaking Swedish copyright law.
 The defendants, however, continued to be confident about the outcome.
 Half the charges against The Pirate Bay were dropped on the second day of the trial.

 The three operators of the site and their one investor Carl Lundström were convicted in Stockholm district court on 17 April 2009 and sentenced to one year in jail each and a total of 30 million kronor ($3.6 million, €2.7 million, £2.4 million sterling) in fines and damages.
 The defendants' lawyers appealed to the Svea Court of Appeal and requested a retrial in the district court, alleging bias on the part of judge Tomas Norström.